tomrhudson/getting-started-checklist/README.md

 ## Contributors

 Open an issue or a pull request to suggest changes or additions.
+A template for new MD files can be found in the repo [here](https://github.com/tomrhudson/getting-started-checklist/blob/development/template.md).

 ## License